-The percentage of adults in Hobart who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Hobart have a bachelor's degree or advanced degree.
+The education level of Hobart citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.60% of adults 25 and older in Hobart have a college degree.

 The per capita income in Hobart in 2010 was $27,660, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,640 for a family of four.
 However, Hobart contains both very wealthy and poor people as well.

 Hobart is a very ethnically-diverse city.
 The people who call Hobart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hobart residents report their race to be White, followed by Black or African-American.
 Hobart also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.15% of the city’s residents.
 Important ancestries of people in Hobart include Irish, Polish, English, and Italian.